Practical answers and expert guidance for real-world nutrition challenges.

 Today’s world presents nutrition challenges our grandparents never faced:

-- Intensive farming methods, which have led to nutrient-depleted soil.
+- Intensive farming methods have led to nutrient-depleted soil

-- Increased food processing, which often reduces the nutrient content of our food.
+- Increased food processing often reduces the nutrient content of our food

-- A skewed work/life balance that adds more stress to our daily lives.
+- A skewed work/life balance means chronic stress is more common

-That’s because nutrient shortfalls can be subtle, showing up as signs we don’t always connect to food:
+That’s because subtle nutrient shortfalls can show up as signs we don’t always connect to food:

-- Mood struggles or low resilience?
-Vitamin D could be a factor.
+- Mood changes or low resilience?
+Vitamin D could be a factor

 Today’s world presents nutrition challenges our grandparents never faced